the very best lines from 'damn' by kendrick lamar

 I'm an Israelite, don't call me Black no mo'

-That word is only a colour, it ain't facts no mo'."
+That word is only a color, it ain't facts no mo'."

-An album steeped in religious overture, Kendrick appears to take the opportunity to reveal himself as a Hebrew Israelite, going on to reference "Deuteronomy" 28 throughout Damn.
+Damn is an album steeped in religious overture.
+Kendrick appears to take the opportunity to reveal himself as a Hebrew Israelite, going on to reference "Deuteronomy" 28 throughout Damn.

 "I'm willin' to die for this shit